scuzzydude/asimov/asimov.md

 If you've watched the historically and ironically accurate Canadian docuseries *Vikings*, you'd know that king Ragnar was a forward-thinking man, because what he really wanted was farmland and peace on the British Isles but had to do all the pillaging and slaughter to keep his vain men satisfied, as they measured the value of their conquest in gold.
 The real hero Vikings valued something more than gold, and it had a purer, almost magical value.
 And thus Ragnar, after losing his mind in France due to a Chinese seductress getting him strung out on opium, gave up all possessions and walked the earth, and then would go on to become legendary, extracting vengeance before dying a martyr's death in a pit of snakes.
 The legend was valuable beyond measure, true generational wealth, as all the sons of Ragnar, even the stupid and lame, became legends themselves.

-Scoot is a open system of governance and, but it's not *only* democratic.
+Scoot is an open system of governance, but it's not *only* democratic.
 We can't make it strictly democratic, or we'd have to leave out smarty-panty Finnish benevolent dictators.
 We support a form of royalty specific to individual value systems.
 Scoot have the option to have characteristics -- privileges -- that match their responsibility.

 Let's say you're Jay-Z and your just filthy wealthy, both in property wealth and your own personal genius.
 Your genius is universally accepted, and you are married to a queen.
 In your value system -- the value of flow -- you rule absolutely.

 You hear an eighteen-year old's rhymes, and it blows your mind, so you show him love on social media and then you have a new Bentley delivered to his home.
 That's some legendary praise, and it shows that Jay-Z and the newly knighted rapper share a common measure of value in music.
-McKnight turns into a strung-out junkie and who gets arrested trying to trade his Bentley to an undercover cop for a brick, what does that say about your shared value system?
-And even if McKnight turns out to be a choir boy, do you have any idea what it costs to pay insurance, taxes and maintenance on a Bentley?
+McKnight turns into a strung-out junkie who gets pinched trying to trade his Bentley to an undercover cop for a brick, what does that say about your shared value system?
+Even if McKnight turns out to be a choir boy, do you have any idea what it costs to pay insurance, taxes and maintenance on a Bentley?
 Social media indentured servitude at best, at worst, the kid would be out driving Bentley Uber every time Flo calls for an installment.
 How's that going to look for Jay-Z's chosen one?
-It's a crime of necessity, because as a musician, Jay-Z gives you a Bentley, you can't not drive it, that's like a golden ticket for potential generational musical wealth.
+It's a crime of necessity, because as a musician, Jay-Z gives you a Bentley, you can't not drive it, it's a golden ticket for potential generational musical wealth.
 Whatever it takes.

 There's a better way, and it's Scoot of Bling.

 Instead of buying a Bentley off the lot with a phone call, you have your people find you a special Bentley.
 Maybe the one that John Bonham had to borrow from Princess Margaret in December 1970, racing across the country to keep schedule with the band to record *When the Levee Breaks*.
 Legend is, he ran over a goat on the way and stopped at the farm, knocked at the door, apologized profusely to the stunned farmer, and handed over a briefcase with £100,000 and then helped the farmer bury the goat.
-The legend idoes not specify if the briefcase belonged to Bonham or Princess Margaret.[^83]
+The legend does not specify if the briefcase belonged to Bonham or Princess Margaret.[^83]

 You ride this mythological bad-boy Bentley with the ultimate pedigree around Brooklyn, sometime on your own, sometimes with your boys, sometimes with your queen.
 It don't take long, and everybody knows it's Jay-Z's special car.
 You turn it into a Scoot -- the fine automobile becomes a gift to humanity - controlled by you, though maybe you lay off some shards to your friends, they put some asimov down, they earn privileges, maybe they can "curate" the car for when their sister gets married, or to take their mother to church, or whatever, like one day a year and scheduled in advanced.
 What they contribute builds up a reserve fund in the Scoot that can be used as escrow for insurance and maintenance.